terencechain/consensus-specs/specs/core/0_beacon-chain.md

 ## Notation

 Code snippets appearing in `this style` are to be interpreted as Python code.
+Beacon blocks that trigger unhandled Python exceptions (e.g. out-of-range list accesses) and failed asserts are considered invalid.

 ## Terminology